-John D. MacArthur Professor; Director, Regenerative Biology, Morgridge Inst. for Research; Professor, Department of Molecular, Cellular, & Developmental Biology, UC - Santa Barbara
+John D. Macarthur Professor; Director of Regenerative Biology, Morgridge Institute For Research; Professor, Department of Cell and Regenerative Biology, UW School of Medicine and Public Health; Professor, Department of Molecular, Cellular, & Developmental Biology, UC Santa Barbara

 Phone: (608) 316-4348